Carlos Relvas

 Carlos Augusto de Mascarenhas Relvas de Campos (13 November 1838 – 23 January 1894), more commonly known simply as Carlos Relvas, was a wealthy Portuguese landowner, and sportsman.
 He is perhaps best known as a talented amateur bullfighter, and as a pioneer of photography in Portugal.

 Biography

 Carlos Relvas was born in the Outeiro Palace, in Golegã, a small village in the rural province of Ribatejo in Portugal.
 His father, José Farinha Relvas de Campos was one of the wealthiest landowners in Ribatejo.
-He was educated by private tutors in science and foreign languages, namely French.
+He was educated by private tutors in science and foreign languages, particularly French.